Skip to main content

 Data Is The Differentiator

-Generative and agentic techniques won’t help if your system has no context about the customer, the transaction, or the wider network of risk indicators.
+Generative and agentic techniques will not help if a system has no context about the customer, the transaction, or the wider network of risk indicators.

-As those knowledge graphs deepen, the multiple of inferred facts grows, strengthening the “reasoning substrate” that future automation depends on.
+As knowledge graphs deepen, the volume of inferred facts grows, strengthening the reasoning substrate that future automation depends on.

 That aligns with guidance that stresses data governance and quality as prerequisites for AI effectiveness and fairness.